 Housetraining a puppy requires time, vigilance, patience and commitment.
-Following the procedures outlined below, you can minimize house soiling incidents, but virtually every puppy will have an accident in the house (more likely several).
+Following the procedures outlined below, you can minimize house soiling incidents, but virtually every puppy will have an accident in the house, and more likely, several.
 Expect this - it's part of raising a puppy.
 The more consistent you are in following the basic housetraining procedures, the faster your puppy will learn acceptable behavior.
 It may take several weeks to housetrain your puppy, and with some of the smaller breeds, it might take longer.

-Establish A Routine
+Establish a Routine

-Puppies do best on a regular schedule.
-Take your puppy outside frequently, at least every two hours, and immediately after he wakes up from a nap, after playing and after eating.

-Praise your puppy lavishly every time he eliminates outdoors.
-You can even give him a treat.
-You must praise him and give him a treat immediately after he's finished eliminating, not after he comes back inside the house.
-This step is vital, because rewarding your dog for eliminating outdoors is the only way he'll know that's what you want him to do.

-Choose a location not too far from the door to be the bathroom spot.
+- Puppies do best on a regular schedule.
+Take your puppy outside frequently, at least every two hours, and immediately after they wake up from a nap, after playing and after eating. - Praise your dog lavishly every time they eliminate outdoors; you may even give them a treat. - You must praise them and give them the treat immediately after they have finished and not wait until after they come back inside the house.
+This step is vital, because rewarding your dog for eliminating outdoors is the only way they will know that's what you want them to do. - Choose a location not too far from the door to be the bathroom spot.
 Always take your puppy, on a leash, directly to the bathroom spot.
-Take him for a walk or play with him only after he has eliminated.
+Take them for a walk or play with them only after they have eliminated.
 If you clean up an accident in the house, take the soiled rags or paper towels and leave them in the outdoor bathroom spot.
-The smell will help your puppy recognize the area as the place he is supposed to eliminate.
-While your puppy is eliminating, use a word or phrase, like "go potty," that you can eventually use before he eliminates to remind him of what he's supposed to be doing.

-If possible, put your puppy on a regular feeding schedule.
+The smell will help your puppy recognize the area as the place they are supposed to eliminate.
+While your puppy is eliminating, use a word or phrase, like "go potty," that you can eventually use before they eliminate to remind them of what they are supposed to be doing. - If possible, put your puppy on a regular feeding schedule.
 Depending on their age, puppies usually need to be fed three or four times a day.
-Feeding your puppy at the same times each day will make it more likely that he'll eliminate at consistent times as well.
+Feeding your puppy at the same times each day will make it more likely that they will eliminate at consistent times as well.
 This makes housetraining easier for both of you.